Details about the directory

 • Kerberos AES 256 bit encryption

-For more information, see Kerberos authentication.
+Learn more in Kerberos authentication.